Ozone for Natural Agriculture Water Treatment

 More plant pathogens are developing resistance to many traditional fungicides and growers are also seeing undesirable side effects on their plants from the application of chemicals.

-Ozonization should be considered as part of an overall strategy to reduce plant pathogens in recirculated irrigation water with the concomitant risk of increased disease incidence.
+Ozonization should be considered as part of an overall strategy to reduce plant pathogens in recirculated irrigation water with the concomitant risk of increased disease incidence and keep a natural agriculture.

-In order to make the ozonization process more efficient and profitable, factors such as the quality of recirculated irrigation water (levels of turbidity, composition and the presence or not of organic or inorganic constituents), water volume to be treated (large volumes of water will considerably increase the ozone generation requirements), as well as the physical characteristics of the area (terrain, layout of the plantations, etc.) should be considered.
+In order to get a 100% natural agriculture, we need to make the ozonization process more efficient and profitable, factors such as the quality of recirculated irrigation water (levels of turbidity, composition and the presence or not of organic or inorganic constituents), water volume to be treated (large volumes of water will considerably increase the ozone generation requirements), as well as the physical characteristics of the area (terrain, layout of the plantations, etc.) should be considered.

-The horticulture industry is now realizing the benefits of ozone.
-Farmers are now beginning to use ozone treatment to disinfect water (recycled or fresh).
+The agricultural industry is now realizing the benefits of ozone.
+Farmers are now beginning to use ozone treatment to disinfect water (recycled or fresh) and ensure a natural agriculture.

 Increasingly, stringent water policies are being developed that have led farmers to seek modern treatment alternatives with less impact on the environment.